nickesc/steploop/README.md

 app.start();
 ```

+To see a `StepLoop` in action and play with execution, check out the [package demo](https://nickesc.github.io/steploop/).

 ## Lifecycle

 The `StepLoop` class executes in three distinct stages, with hooks that can be overridden to add custom logic: